 Proponents say they favor the Sites location because it is not on a major river so it wouldn’t directly affect fish migration and it is north of the Sacramento-San Joaquin Delta, meaning it could provide flexibility for water quality and environmental flows.
 Critics say diversions for the reservoir could take more than 60 percent of the Sacramento River flows at times, with potentially significant impacts to the river’s riparian and aquatic ecosystems and the many fish and wildlife species that depend on those ecosystems.

-SWP Stage II included Sites Reservoir along with a peripheral canal to divert water around the Delta and southward, and various other projects that would feature Northern California river diversions.
+State Water Project Stage II included Sites Reservoir along with a peripheral canal to divert water around the Delta and southward, and various other projects that would feature Northern California river diversions.

 Renewed interest in the Sites Reservoir project has been linked to diminished water supply and delivery shortfalls due to drought, Delta pumping restrictions, population growth and climate change in California.

-Sites Reservoir – officially referred to in studies by DWR and U.S. Bureau of Reclamation as the North-of-Delta Offstream Storage Project (NODOS) – is planned to improve water supply reliability during drought periods when operated in conjunction with existing reservoirs.
+Sites Reservoir – officially referred to in studies by DWR and Bureau of Reclamation as the North-of-Delta Offstream Storage Project (NODOS) – is planned to improve water supply reliability during drought periods when operated in conjunction with existing reservoirs.
 In all, the primary objectives are:

 - Improve water supply reliability for agricultural, urban, and environmental uses

 - Increase survival of anadromous and endemic fish populations